- Undergraduate Study+

-Entrants must be in Year 12 (or Lower 6th year) at their school or college during the academic year 2015-16.
-Essays must be a maximum of 2000 words in length and must be submitted in hardcopy (overseas entrants may email their entry).
-Essays must seek to answer one of the questions set for the year (see below) and should contain the full name of the author on the first page.
+Entrants must be in Year 12 (or Lower 6th year) at their school or college during the academic year 2016-17.
+Essays must be a maximum of 2000 words in length and should seek to answer one of the questions set for the year (see below).
+All essays must contain the full name of the author on the first page.
 Accompanying the essay entrants must submit a completed entry form, which can be downloaded here.
-Submissions should be sent to Alison Wiblin, Fellow’ Secretary, St Peter’s College, Oxford, OX1 2DL, to arrive by the closing date.
+Submissions should be sent electronically to Anne Millard, Fellows’ Secretary at St Peter’s College (email@example.com), to arrive by the closing date.

 Criteria for Assessment